keqpan/udsr/README.md

 # Unpaired Depth Super-Resolution in the Wild
-This is the implementation in `Python` annd `PyTorch` of the [**Unpaired Depth Super-Resolution in the Wild**](https://arxiv.org/abs/2105.12038) paper.
+This is the implementation in `Python` and `PyTorch` of the [**Unpaired Depth Super-Resolution in the Wild**](https://arxiv.org/abs/2105.12038) paper.

 ### Dataset prepraing
-First of all you need to download Scannet dataset and Interiornet dataset (if needed)
+First of all you need to download Scannet dataset and Interiornet dataset (if needed).

 Notebook for exporting depth, image, poses and intrinsics from Scannet's .sens data and following rendering is located at
 ```/scannet_rendering/render_scannet.ipynb```